-- 82. The OECD recognizes that "around the world, shipping companies appear to be dealt with as a special case in that they are treated particularly favourably by the tax systems of many countries, including those of OECD member countries1." - 83.
-Under the ESA, "Shipping business" means any of the following activities involving the operation of a ship anywhere in the world, other than solely within the Exclusive Economic Zone of Barbados - (a) The business of transporting by sea person, animals, goods or mail; - (b) the hiring or chartering of ships for the purpose set out in paragraph (a); - (c) the sale of travel tickets or equivalent and ancillary services connected with the operation of a ship; - (d) the use, maintenance or hire of containers, including trailers and other vehicles or equipment for the transport of containers used for the transport of anything by sea; and - (e) the management of the crew of the ship; - 84.
-A Ship2 shall be defined by reference to the Shipping Act, Cap.
-296 but shall exclude: - a fishing boat3 - a Caribbean trade ship4
+82. The OECD recognizes that "around the world, shipping companies appear to be dealt with as a special case in that they are treated particularly favourably by the tax systems of many countries, including those of OECD member countries1."

+83. Under the ESA, "Shipping business" means any of the following activities involving the operation of a ship anywhere in the world, other than solely within the Exclusive Economic Zone of Barbados

+- (a) The business of transporting by sea person, animals, goods or mail; - (b) the hiring or chartering of ships for the purpose set out in paragraph (a); - (c) the sale of travel tickets or equivalent and ancillary services connected with the operation of a ship;

-1The OECD's Project On Harmful Tax Practices - Consolidated Application Note - Guidance In Applying The 1998 Report To Preferential Tax Regimes
+1 The OECD Project on Harmful Tax Practices - Consolidated Application Note - Guidance In Applying The 1998 Report to Preferential Tax Regimes;